talkkonnect/talkkonnect/README.md

 Living in an apartment in the age of the internet with the itch to innovate drove me to create talKKonnect.
 I did it to learn programming so in no way am I a professional programmer, however talkkonnect is very stable and production ready.
 So brace yourself for some code from a self taught amateur programmer.

 I have tried to make the talKKonnect source code readable and stable to the best of my ability.
 Time permitting I will continue to work and learn from all those people who give feedback and show interest in using talkkonnect.

 [talKKonnect](http://www.talkkonnect.com) was originally created to have the form factor and functionality of a desktop transceiver.
 With community feedback we started to push the envelope to make it more versatile and scalable as you can see from the rich feature list.

-Pictures and more information of my builds can be found on my blog here [www.talkkonnect.com](https://www.talkkonnect.com)
+Pictures and detailed information of my builds can be found on my [blog](https://www.talkkonnect.com) and on [facebook](https://www.facebook.com/talkkonnect)

 ### Building talkkonnect Additional Optional Hardware and Precautions ###

 You can use an external microphone with push buttons (up/down) for Channel navigation for a mobile transceiver like experience.
 Currently talKKonnect works with 4×20 Hitachi [HD44780](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf) LCD screen in parallel mode.
 Other screens like 0.96" and 1.3" [OLED](https://learn.adafruit.com/adafruit-oled-displays-for-raspberry-pi) with I2C interface is also currently supported.
-Currently SPI interfaced screens are not yet supported.
+Currently for SPI only seven segment displays are supported.

 Low cost Class-D audio amplifiers like [PAM8403](https://www.instructables.com/id/PAM8403-6W-STEREO-AMPLIFIER-TUTORIAL/) or similar “D” class amplifiers, are recommended for talKKonnect builds.

 A good shileded cable for microphone is recommended to keep the noise picked up to a minimum.
-I am currently experimenting with mems microphones for better audio.
+Talkkonnect also supports mems microphones with very good quality audio.

 Instead of the onboard sound card or USB Sound Card, you can also use a ReSpeaker compatiable HAT, or a ReSpeaker USB Sound Card with built in Amplifier and achieve great audio quality results in a compact form factor.